NHL Stanley Cup Playoffs 2022 schedule, TV info - ProHockeyTalk

-The 2022 Stanley Cup Final features the Colorado Avalanche and Tampa Bay Lightning and began on Wednesday, June 15.
+The 2022 Stanley Cup Final featured the Colorado Avalanche and Tampa Bay Lightning, with the Avalanche winning the series in six games.

 In the Eastern Conference Final, the Lightning dispatched the New York Rangers in six games as they will now vie for their third consecutive title.
 The Avalanche swept the Edmonton Oilers in the Western Conference Final and are playing in the Stanley Cup Final for the first time since 2001.